 Rye grass pollen is an extract made from the pollen of rye grass and timothy.
 The supplement is thought to be helpful in lowering the urge to go to the bathroom in the middle of the night.
 One study showed that rye grass pollen may be effective in reducing symptoms like frequent urination and nighttime urination.

 5. South African Star Grass

 Extracts of South African star grass are used for medical purposes because they contain beta sitosterols.
 Plant sterols like these are thought to reduce inflammation and improve urine flow in men with enlarged prostate.
 You can also find beta sitosterol in some yogurts and margarines.
-There is some evidence to suggest that beta sitosterol may actually be effective in treating urinary symptoms related to enlarged prostate.
+There is

 6. Red Clover

 Red clover is a plant that’s flower tops are used to make herbal supplements to treat a variety of conditions, including enlarged prostate.
 The supplement may help reduce nighttime bathroom trips for men with enlarged prostate, but there isn’t enough evidence to prove that it’s effective.

 Stinging nettle is a plant with a long medicinal history in Europe.
 Its leaves have fine hairs that cause sharp pain when they touch human skin — that’s how it got the name stinging nettle.
 The leaves and root are also thought to have medicinal benefits.
 In Europe, the root is often used to treat enlarged prostate.
 Some believe it can help increase the flow of urine in men with enlarged prostate.
 However, there isn’t solid clinical research to support its effectiveness, and one